exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Add a dynamic role.

 #### Parameters:
- -- role (string) â the unique identifier for the role within the domain appname -- appname (string) â the domain of the appname associated with the role -- perms (list of dictionaries) â a list of dicts with fully qualified targets in 'target' with $ syntax and an optional verb associated with it in 'verb' which can be called by members of the role i.e. {'target': xs.demo.nick.app/room/$/join, 'verb': 'c'} will add the rule with the $ replaced by the id of dynamicRole when instantiated [default: None]
+ - role (string) -- the unique identifier for the role within the domain appname
+ - appname (string) -- the domain of the appname associated with the role
+ - perms (list of dictionaries) -- a list of dicts with fully qualified targets in 'target' with $ syntax and an optional verb associated with it in 'verb' which can be called by members of the role i.e. {'target': xs.demo.nick.app/room/$/join, 'verb': 'c'} will add the rule with the $ replaced by the id of dynamicRole when instantiated [default: None]

 **Return type:** boolean